 Another approach is to have employees engage in "social engineering" encounters:

 Another way to reinforce any training is to ensure that cybersecurity framework concepts become an organic part of frequent actions and collective decisions.
-Working with IT or those in IT security can keep best practices top of mind and may ensure that employees at all levels are surrounded by positive reinforcement of cybersecurity best practices.
+Working with IT or those in IT security can keep best practices in mind and can ensure that positive reinforcement of cybersecurity best practices surrounds employees at all levels.

-The following activities can help to further reinforce good cybersecurity hygiene:
+The following activities can help to reinforce good cybersecurity hygiene:

-• Users are required to identify and authenticate themselves prior to continuing usage of local or network resources
+• Users are required to identify and authenticate themselves before continuing usage of local or network resources.

 • Reinforce identification for access to restricted physical or digital resources: